phasegenomics/hic_qc/Readme.md

 where `input.bam` is your BAM file from aligning Hi-C reads to your reference, and `num_reads_to_use` is just the number of reads you want to sample from the BAM file (default 1 million; assuming there are this many reads in the file).

 The script will write plots in PDF format to the file `Read_mate_dist.pdf` in the working directory.

+The script will also quantify some basic quantitative QC metrics.

+## Interpreting results
+Histogram plots should show some characteristic features:
+* Substantial long-range contacts (note that contact distance is bounded by the assembly.
+You will want to see at least some contacts approximately as long as your longest contig.
+* Gradual drop-off in signal with increasing distance (in log space).
+Choppiness or spikes in the distribution may indicate problems, unless it can be attributed to sampling error due to (very) small numbers of reads.
+Periodicity in the distribution with distance often indicates problems.
+* The leftmost spike of mates mapping very close is always the most prominent feature in the plot.
+However, it should not be too much larger than the rest of the distribution, or you are not having enough long-distance contacts.
+A dropoff of 3-4 orders of magnitude in the 0-20KB plot is the most you want to see in that sudden dropoff.
+Ideally it would be only 1-2 orders of magnitude dropoff in the 0-2KB range.
+* One statistic printed by the script is the number of read pairs with mates mapping to exactly the same position (distance == 0).
+We observe these reads at some rate all the time, but they are especially abundant when there is a problem.
+This proportion should be small, no more than 10% and ideally much smaller.

+## What do I do if there is a problem?
+Problems observed in QC may indicate an issue either with the Hi-C reads or the assembly used for alignments.
+If the assembly is bad or e.g. comes from a distantly related organism or set of organisms, you should expect to see artifacts in the alignment of Hi-C reads.

+If the issue is the reads, you can try filtering your read alignments, either removing bad contigs or low-confidence reads.
+Our tool `matlock` has utilities for doing this.